zkorum/zkorum/README.md

 ### Front

-A PWA.
+A React PWA.

 ### Back

-A Fastify application.
+A Fastify application supported by a PostgreSQL database.

-### Interop
+### OpenAPI

-We generate an openapi.json file from the backend, and then use [openapi-generator-cli](https://openapi-generator.tech/) to generate the corresponding front.
+We generate an `openapi-zkorum.yml` file from the backend, and then use [openapi-generator-cli](https://openapi-generator.tech/) to generate the corresponding front.

+### Shared

+Some typescript source files are shared directly without using npm packages - by copy-pasting using rsync.

 ## FAQ